jwharm/cairo-java-bindings/README.md

 }
 ```

-When compiling and running the application, make sure to enable preview features with
-`--enable-preview` and set the Java version to 21.
-To suppress warnings about unsafe native
+When compiling and running the application, suppress warnings about unsafe native
-access, you can optionally add `--enable-native-access=org.freedesktop.cairo`.
+access with the command-line parameter `--enable-native-access=org.freedesktop.cairo`.

 ## Building and Contributing